nuta/hypervisor-in-1000-lines/website/en/02-boot.md

 > [!WARNING]
 >
-> This script is slightly different from the one in [OS in 1000 lines](https://github.com/nuta/operating-system-in-1000-lines/blob/main/kernel.ld). `.eh_frame` is explictly discarded.
+> This script is slightly different from the one in [OS in 1000 lines](https://github.com/nuta/operating-system-in-1000-lines/blob/main/kernel.ld). `.eh_frame` is explicitly discarded.

 Here are the key points of the linker script: